meditator3/git-flow-example/README.md

 add the new branch (because of locked) feature/ariel :

-(from git) git push --set-upstream origin feature/ariel (incase git push origin feature/ariel didnt work)
+(from git) git push --set-upstream origin feature/ariel (incase git push origin feature/ariel didnt work) added file4, file5 (to feature/ariel)

+now, feature/ariel has file-file5, but develop and main can't have it because they are locked.

+next, we want to update/merge the deveop branch ONLY. so we use pull request but from feature/ariel to develop (not main)